 Pictured Left :

-Currently available free and exclusively, on Kindle Unlimited
+Currently available on Amazon and in Kindle Unlimited

 Original fiction, photo-memoirs, and poetry by Felipe Adan Lerma

 Available via subscription, direct purchase, or library.

 “the intent of this blog is to incrementally build a body of thought that works toward integrating various topics, yoga, fitness, and the arts – it’s a process…”

 December 8, 2014

 Like Wednesday evening’s yoga class at the MACC, Saturday morning”s yoga class was well-rounded, well paced, and free.

 Melissa Martinez, a different instructor from Wednesday night, also provided useful alignment and breathing cues.

 The mix of vinyasa flow and yin like held poses were similar to the week’s earlier class, but more than varied enough for variety.